jjcharzynski/Petra-Batch-Load-TXT-Files/README.md

    - Go to Petra > Map > Contours > Grids > Import > Landmark Zmap Plus Grid.
    - Check the "Input File Is Really A List of Grid Files To Batch Import" option.
    - Select the file created in step 2 as the input file.

-### .SHP and .DAT file Functions

-Functions to create text files for batch loading of shapefiles and .dat files into Petra:

-- `petrabatchshapefiletxtfile(filepath)`: Create a text file for batch loading shapefiles into Petra.
-- `petrabatchdatfiletxtfile(filepath)`: Create a text file for batch loading .dat files into Petra.

-### Usage

-You can use these functions to simplify your workflow when working with grid data in Petra and Kingdom.
-Simply follow the instructions above for each step of the process.

 #### `moveandaddinterpreter(filepath)`

 This function renames grid files using the folder name as a prefix.
 Files will be moved from the subfolders in `filepath` to `filepath`.